 Mook Horror Show: Starscream's level has him taking out Shockwave's minions while cloaked.
 To some extent, Cliffjumper's as well.
 You can also hear the absolute terror the Autobots have when it turns out that Megatron is alive again, which he takes full enjoyment of and when playing as Bruticus.
 Some of Grimlock's enemies simply cut and run while trying to avoid him likes he's a mechanical mini-Godzilla.

-Not only do some of Grimlock's enemies cower in fear of him, his revenge on Sharpshot plays out like something out of Jurassic Park.
+Not only do some of Grimlock's enemies cower in fear of him, even flat running in fear, his revenge on Sharpshot plays out like something out of Jurassic Park.
 Not that Sharpshot didn't deserve it.

 Moral Dissonance: Cliffjumper finds Sludge still alive, but in stasis lock.
 Cliff indicates that he'll come back for him once his mission is complete.
 Later Jazz floods the area leaving no survivors left inside.
 What really hurts is the fact that neither Jazz or Cliffjumper seemed all that bothered by leaving one of there own behind to die.
 They don't even mention his name again afterwards.

 Mugging the Monster: Megatron decides to slap Optimus around, not realizing that Metroplex has just recovered from being blasted by the warp cannon.

 Mythology Gag: A tradition for Transformers, but even the trailer already has some, with transformation sound effects from the live-actions films and Optimus Prime turning his hand into a gun very reminiscent of the arm cannon his Transformers Prime appearance has, except much larger.